cerner/terra-framework/packages/terra-form-validation/docs/README.md

 - Validation synchronously (Such as for unit user name implementations)
 - Restricting inputs to a particular format.

-For other functionality that is provided, consult the documentation provided by *react-final-form*.
+For other functionality that is provided, consult the package's [documentation](https://github.com/final-form/react-final-form).

 ## Getting Started

 Import Form and Field from react-final-form, and build your form like the following, where Form wraps the entire form, and Field is used for each individual import on the form.

 ```jsx
 const required = value => (value ? undefined : 'Required')

 export default class MainEntry extends React.Component {